iambitttu/Sentiment-Analysis-Using-NLP/README.md

 ## 4. Evaluation Results and Analysis:

-  - The model achieved satisfactory performance.
+  - The model achieved satisfactory performance
   - Precision, recall, and F1-score indicate balanced performance across classes.
   - Further analysis could be conducted on misclassified instances to identify potential areas for improvement.